ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

   ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/aef46f7f-8aac-4961-b8d5-6b7a52307220)

-- Once the run is complete, click View Documentation to see the docs for your project.
+- Once the run is complete, click View Documentation to see the docs for our project.

 https://cloud.getdbt.com/accounts/244669/runs/252607919/docs/#!/overview

 ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/27d45a15-7a68-410f-aa6c-bcf71c7a1705)

-**Congratulations 🎉!
-You've just deployed your first dbt project!**
+**Congratulations 🎉!  we've just deployed our first dbt project!**